waq1129/olfactory/README.md

 ``demo2.ipynb`` consists of ``demo1.ipynb`` and a second stage.
 The first stage (same as ``demo1.ipynb``) estimates latent and model parameters with the naive model assumption.
 The second stage is a fine-tune of latent and model parameters with the user-specified model assumption.

 More details can be found in the notebooks.

+All required packages are included in olfactory.yml.
+You can install a conda env via ``conda env create -f olfactory.yml``